 56: SL Benfica (1976–78)

-Porto's present-day team came within one game of matching Benfica's national record, set under Englishman John Mortimore.
+In 2012, Porto came within one game of matching Benfica's national record, set under Englishman John Mortimore.
 The former Chelsea FC defender boasted great players such as Fernando Chalana, Humberto Coelho, Toni, Nené, Manuel Bento, Shéu, João Alves and Minervino Pietra – now assistant to current Benfica boss Jorge Jesus.
 Mortimore's men went unbeaten from October 1976 until a 1-0 loss at Porto in late August 1978.

 =55: FC Porto (2010–12)

 Manager Jesualdo Ferreira kicked off this stirring run in March 2010 and André Villas-Boas kept it going, through a season when Porto also won the 2010/11 UEFA Europa League.
-However, Porto finally dropped the baton under Vítor Pereira with Sunday's 3-1 reverse at Gil Vicente FC.
+However, Porto finally dropped the baton under Vítor Pereira with a 3-1 reverse at Gil Vicente FC.
 "We showed an apathy that doesn't befit a team that wants to be champions," said the coach, whose charges at least surpassed their club record of 53 games unbeaten under Sir Bobby Robson between 1994 and 1996.

 =55: FC Shakhtar Donetsk (2000–02)